canonical/rockcraft/docs/tutorial/fastapi.rst

 The FastAPI application should respond with ``{"message":"Hello World"}``.

-The Django application looks good, so let's stop it for now by pressing :kbd:`Ctrl` + :kbd:`C`.
+The application looks good, so let's stop it for now by pressing :kbd:`Ctrl` + :kbd:`C`.

 Pack the FastAPI application into a rock
 ========================================